soasis/text/documentation/source/design/lucky 7 extensions/unicode encoding.rst

 Run-time
 --------

-If your encoding cannot know at compile-time whether or not it is a unicode encoding (e.g., for type-erased encodings, complex wrapping encodings, or encodings which rely on external operating system resources), you can define a method instead.
+If your encoding cannot know at compile time whether or not it is a unicode encoding (e.g., for type-erased encodings, complex wrapping encodings, or encodings which rely on external operating system resources), you can define a method instead.
 When applicable, this will be picked up by the :doc:`ztd::text::contains_unicode_encoding </api/contains_unicode_encoding>` function.
 Here is an example of a runtime, locale-based encoding using platform-knowledge to pick up what the encoding might be, and determine if it can handle working in Unicode:

 .. literalinclude:: /../../examples/documentation/source/runtime_locale_encoding.cpp
 	:language: cpp